-3.1 Impacts and changes in accounting policies of application on IFRS 16 "Leases" ("IFRS 16")
+2.1 Impacts and changes in accounting policies of application on IFRS 16 "Leases" ("IFRS 16")

 The Group has applied IFRS 16 for the first time in the current interim period.
-IFRS 16 superseded IAS 17 "Leases" ("IAS 17"), and the related interpretations.
+IFRS 16 superseded IAS 17 "Leases" (IAS 17), and the related interpretations.

-3.1.1 Transition and summary of effects arising from initial application of IFRS 16
+2.1.1 Key changes in accounting policies resulting from application of IFRS 16